Howling III: Production

 Howling III is considered a standalone film in the Howling series.
 Though Philippe Mora directed Howling II: Your Sister Is a Werewolf, Howling III features no references or characters from the previous two films.
 The werewolves in Howling III are also portrayed more sympathetically.

 Mora had been unhappy with Howling II's story and how the producers added extra footage, such as additional shots of breasts, after he left.

 Mora wanted to make a third film himself to make amends and raised the money himself with co-producer Charles Waterstreet.
+Once Mora pitched his take to Howling rights holder Steven Lane, Lane agreed to assign the rights to an Australian company at Mora's suggestion.
+Mora got the idea for Howling III from the Tasmanian tiger and reframed the story as one that sides with the werewolves to subvert conventions of the sub-genre.

-Home video
+Home media

+The film was released directly to VHS in Australia by CBS/Fox Video.

-The film was first released on DVD by Elite Entertainment in 2001.
+Elite Entertainment first released the film on DVD in 2001.
 The out-of-print DVD contained a widescreen print of the film, trailers, and an audio commentary by the director.
 In 2007, Timeless Media Group released a pan and scan DVD and Blu-ray of the film with no bonus material.

 Scream Factory released Howling III on Blu-ray in North America on 15 January 2019, with extra features, both new and vintage.

 Critical reception

 Vincent Canby of The New York Times wrote: "If you only see one werewolf movie this year, you might as well make it Howling III, Philippe Mora's not-altogether straight-faced howler on behalf of lycanthropes' liberation".
 Variety noted that the film "will have a career on video, but should also please the buffs in theaters ...
 Mora knows his horror films, and has great fun sending them up".
 Leonard Klady of the Los Angeles Times called it "a campy recycling of familiar fangoria that is fitfully entertaining".
 Dave Kehr of the Chicago Tribune awarded 1 star out of 4 and wrote that the film "seems destined to languish in dusty obscurity on the higher shelves of less discriminating video stores.
 Director Philippe Mora, who also filmed the dismal Howling II, here gives up any attempt to create a serious horror film, allowing the project to slither quietly into the swamp of self-conscious camp".
 Richard Harrington of The Washington Post wrote: "Howling III is much better than the shoddy II but nowhere near as sharp as the Joe Dante original ...
 Mora's got some intriguing strands to weave together, but the film has no internal rhythm (though it has incessant and usually inadequate music pulsing under every scene).
 The changeovers are surprisingly mild in this age of great special-effects expectations.
 Perhaps it's because the director seems unsure how he really feels about werewolves".

 The film holds a 23% approval rating with an average rating of 3.9/10 on the review aggregate website Rotten Tomatoes based on 13 reviews.

-In the Australian comedy film Death in Brunswick (1990), there is a scene in which Carl (Sam Neill) meets Sophie (Zoe Carides) for a date in a local cinema only to discover they're attending a matinee session of Howling III attended mainly by children.